Professor Jonathan Rayner

 School of English

 I began part-time teaching before and during the completion of my PhD, delivering accredited evening classes in Film Studies for five years at the Division of Adult Continuing Education (now the Department for Lifelong Learning) at the University of Sheffield.

 My first full-time post was teaching film history within the Cultural Studies degree at the University of Portsmouth.
 Subsequently, I taught at the North East Wales Institute of Higher Education (NEWI), now Glyndwr University, where I was subject leader for media studies and delivered modules in English, media studies and film studies.For three years I worked at Sheffield Hallam University, teaching film history, theory and criticism at undergraduate level and acting as course leader for the MA in Film Studies.
-I joined the School of English as a member of staff in 2001.
+I joined the School of English in 2001.